 Start with a curl-supporting system like L’Oréal Professionnel’s Serie Expert Curl Expression Intense Moisturizing Shampoo and Intensive Moisturizer Mask.
 Once your hair is squeaky clean, apply a styler from the line, like the Activator Gel, and diffuse your hair until it’s totally dry.

 Remember: The tighter and more defined the ringlets, the more believable your newfound short lob.

 New to the world of updos?
 Try this on for size: Start with a French or Dutch braid (we can show you how to French braid) and continue it until you run out of hair, switching to a standard braid at your nape.
-Pancake the braid so that you have some looseness, then roll the up and tuck it under at your nape or pin it into a bun shape with the elastic hidden.
-From here, loosen your braid until it begins to look a little more ethereal.
+Pancake the braid so that you have some looseness, then roll the hair up and tuck it under at your nape (or pin it into a bun shape with the elastic hidden).
+From here, loosen your braid until it looks a little more ethereal, then top it off with some texture spray like Pureology Style + Protect Beach Waves Sugar Spray to play up the messiness.
 It’s the easiest updo style you’ll ever wear.

-If you’re itching to pretend you have little-to-no hair for a day, the top knot is the most effective way to do so.
+The top knot is an effective solution if you’re itching to pretend you have little-to-no hair for a day.
 It even works nicely on second-day hair!
-To begin, flip your hair upside down and use a brush or comb to smooth it out before pulling it into a at your crown.
+To begin, flip your hair upside down and use a brush or comb to smooth it out before pulling it into a pony at your crown.

-Flip your hair and twist the ponytail until it begins to wrap around itself.
+Flip your hair and twist the ponytail until it wraps around itself.
 Pin your tail into a bun shape and secure the style with a matte metal bun cuff.
-As a final touch, secure your style with a medium hold hairspray like L'Oréal Professionnel’s Tecni.Art Infinium 3 Working Spray.
+As a final touch, secure your style with a high-hold hairspray like Redken Max Hold Hairspray 32 (previously known as Triple Take 32).